mikea/drums/README.md

 These are my personal notebooks for studying (latin) drums.
 See also [Timbales Notebooks](https://mikea.github.io/timbales/).

-Ping me if you are looking for beginner latin drummer in Bay Area.
+Ping me if you are looking for a beginner latin drummer in Bay Area.

 - [Cha-Cha-Cha](pdf/cha-cha-cha.pdf)
 - [Cumbia](pdf/cumbia.pdf)